 Every business needs to find ways to organize its workflows if work is to be completed in a timely, cost-effective manner.
 Workflow automation can help accomplish that goal, leveraging technology to automatically handle functions that would have taken staff members longer to complete.

 Even small businesses can use workflow automation to improve their operations.
 For example, a café with a small staff struggling to balance in-person and phoned-in orders could implement a digital-ordering system that lets customers place their orders online for pickup.
-Orders are automatically sent to the kitchen, order tickets are printed, inventory levels are updated and customers are notified when orders are ready.
-Automation ends up being a win for both the café and its customers, reducing order-processing time for the business, while minimizing wait times for customers.
+Orders are automatically sent to the kitchen, order tickets are printed, inventory levels are updated, and customers are notified when orders are ready.
+Automation ends up being a win for both the café and its customers, lowering order-processing time for the business, while minimizing wait times for customers.

 Types of Workflow Automation

-• Business Process Automation
+Business Process Automation

 Business process automation (BPA) automates an entire sequence of functions underpinning an end-to-end business process, rather than individual tasks in isolation.
-For example, a human resources department might adopt BPA to streamline the employee onboarding process, which includes processing paperwork, scheduling orientation sessions, setting up email accounts and providing access to internal systems for new hires.
+For example, a human resources department might adopt BPA to improve the employee onboarding process, which includes processing paperwork, scheduling orientation sessions, setting up email accounts, and providing access to internal systems for new hires.
 BPA software can also track key metrics, including time to onboard, and generate reports that provide staff with regular updates on the status and success of onboarding tasks.

-• Robotic Process Automation
+Robotic Process Automation

 While BPA is a holistic approach to automating an entire business process, robotic process automation (RPA) focuses on smaller repetitive tasks that make up a single piece of a business process or workflow.
-RPA typically works with structured data — clear-cut information, such as inventory figures or transaction dates — and involves the use of software robots, or bots, that are programmed to automate relatively simple tasks, such as:
+RPA typically works with structured data—clear-cut information, such as inventory figures or transaction dates—and involves the use of software robots, or bots, that are programmed to automate relatively simple tasks, such as:

 • Sending automated emails in response to customers’ frequently asked questions.